Abu Dhabi market investors hail Dana Gas sukuk refinancing

 Source: AME Info

-Bahrain Bourse rebounds on banks
+Bahrain Bourse stays on the winning track

 Source: AME Info